Laura MacLeod

-Laura Kelly Newton (born Macleod, 27 November 1977) is an English former cricketer who played as a right-handed batter and off break bowler.
+Laura Kelly MacLeod (was Newton; 27 November 1977) is an English former cricketer who played as a right-handed batter and off break bowler.
 She appeared in 13 Test matches, 73 WODIs and 3 WT20Is games for the English women's cricket team.
 She played domestic cricket for Lancashire and Cheshire, Cheshire, Staffordshire, Lancashire and Lancashire Thunder.

-Newton was born in Congleton, Cheshire.
+MacLeod was born in Nantwich, Cheshire.
 She made her one-day international debut in 1997 against South Africa and her Test debut in 1999 against India before touring Australia.
-She scored one test century and nine one day half centuries and developed over her career from a middle order batsman to an opener.
+She scored one test century and nine one day half centuries and developed over her career from a middle order batter to an opener.
 She took 12 test wickets and 19 in one day internationals, changing bowling styles from medium pace to off spin over time.

-She retired from the international game in May 2007, citing the increased pressures of representing her country.
+MacLeod was part of the 2005 Ashes winning squad before retiring from the international game in May 2007.